CAR T-Cell Therapy

 The average age was 70 years; more than half (58.8 percent) were male, and they were primarily white (87.6 percent).
 Nearly all patients (91.5 percent) had a primary diagnosis of DLBCL, as well as multiple comorbidities, with 74.6 percent having a Charlson Comorbidity Index score ≥ 3.
 Fewer than 5 percent of patients had undergone a previous autologous stem cell transplant, and 51 percent had one or more comorbidities that would have disqualified them from participating in CAR T-cell clinical trials (ie, renal failure, heart failure, a recent history of DVT/PE).

-Just over half of participants (52 percent) had been treated with intravenous chemotherapy in the six months prior to receiving CAR T-cell therapy, and 60 percent received outpatient lymphodepletion.
+Just over half of the participants (52 percent) had been treated with intravenous chemotherapy in the six months before receiving CAR T-cell therapy, and 60 percent received outpatient lymphodepletion.

 During their index episode of care for CAR T-cell infusion, the patients spent a median of 16 days (interquartile range, 10) in the hospital, and 45.5 percent required ICU care after infusion.
-In the six-month period prior to CAR T-cell therapy (pre-index), 51.2 percent had been hospitalized at least once, and almost 20 percent had three or more periods of hospitalization.
+In the six months before CAR T-cell therapy (pre-index), 51.2 percent had been hospitalized at least once, and almost 20 percent had three or more periods of hospitalization.
 Of that group, 27.1 percent were readmitted during the post-index period.
 Among patients who required hospitalization, the median length of stay pre-index was seven days, and five days post-index.
 The number of ED visits was also lower in the post- vs pre-index (15.8 percent vs 29.9 percent).

 “Patients spent 17 percent less time in the hospital six months after CAR T-cell therapy than before,” Dr. Kilgore said.